OST-Stud/Git-Workshop/Tutorial.md

      $ cat ~/.ssh/id_ed25519.pub  # or wherever it was saved
      ```

-  3. Copy **your public key** which should look something like this (note: this is not my public key, but one generated for this example)
+  3. Copy **your public key** which should look something like this

      ```
-     ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPLVAByZGT6xWM2kg7AeEkXbujOETnHdw2FOUx3/mpow np@0hm.ch
+     ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPLVAByZGT6xWM2kg7AeEkXbujOETnHdw2FOUx3/mpow your_email@example.com
      ```

   4. On your GitHub profile in the browser go to `Settings > SSH and GPG Keys > New SSH Key` and paste your public key, leave the key type settings to an `Authentication Key`.